-- Equity: there should be fairness in decision-making and prioritising and allocating resources, particularly for those in need. - Access: all people should have fair access to services, resources and opportunities to improve their quality of life. - Participation: everyone should be given genuine opportunities to participate in decisions which affect their lives. - Rights: equal rights should be established and promoted, with opportunities provided for all people from all backgrounds.
+Equity Access There should All people should be fairness in have fair access to decision-making services, resources and prioritising and and opportunities to allocating resources, improve their quality particularly for those of life. in need.
+Social justice Participation Rights Equal rights should Everyone should be given genuine be established and opportunities to promoted, with participate in decisions opportunities provided which affect their lives. for all people from all backgrounds.